populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 * check on the "iterate pipeline" button.

   A dialog pops up and displays all the pipeline parameters.
 In addition to the previous example, also check the second button (for "database") on each input parameter.
+Click on the OK button.

   .. image:: ../images/pipeline_iter_5.jpg
     :align: center